-Winter is here, and that means the Colorado Springs area is being dusted with snow.
-For homeowners, snow on the roof presents a real problem: melted snow becomes water, and water which re-freezes forms into ice, specifically ice dams.
+We know that Divine Roofing, Inc. winter is here, and that means the Colorado Springs area is being dusted with snow.
+For homeowners, snow and storms can present a real problem for your roof: melted snow becomes water, and water which re-freezes forms into ice, specifically ice dams.
 Ice on your roof can be a real issue, causing water damage to your home that can include destroyed drywall, mold and mildew, wood rot, warped flooring, damaged carpet, and so much more.
 Thus, it’s in your best interest to remove ice from your roof as soon as possible.

 However, there is a lot of misinformation out there about how to de-ice your roof, and sadly some homeowners that follow it either wind up hurting themselves or damaging their property.
 Specifically, many people accidentally damage their roof further by simply trying to remove the ice from it.
 If you want to avoid becoming one of them, here are a few valuable tips for how to de-ice your roof, and avoid causing damage that will need expensive repairs later.